• Facebook

 Can I make the soup in advance?

-If you want to make this soup for a gathering, I would not recommend preparing the full soup a day before.
-You can definitely make the broth in advance and prepare the vegetables and mushrooms.
+If you want to make this soup for a gathering, you can make the broth in advance and chop the vegetables and mushrooms.
 Just assemble on the day of the event.

-A restaurant style Indo-Chinese version of the traditional hot and sour soup,
+A restaurant style Indo-Chinese version of the traditional Chicken hot and sour soup,

 Print Pin